Anisotropy of quadratic forms over global fields of characteristic $\neq$ 2 is diophantine: Main Method

-where $\Delta_{a,b}$ is the finite set of places of $K$ at which $A$ does not split. \end{lem} \begin{proof} This is a special case of Proposition 2.9 in \cite{DIT}. \end{proof} \begin{rem} $T_{a,b}$ is a diophantine set over $K$ by definition, and this is the basis to prove that many other sets are diophantine in \cite{KTU},\cite{DIT} and \cite{JP}.
-Actually, $T_{a,b}$ is uniformly existential defined in $a$ and $b$ since we have the following formula for $S_{a,b}$
+\begin{proof} This is a special case of Proposition 2.9 in \cite{DIT}. \end{proof} \begin{rem} $T_{a,b}$ is a diophantine set over $K$ by definition.
+This fact forms the basis for proving that many other sets are diophantine in \cite{KTU, DIT, JP}.
+Moreover, $T_{a,b}$ is uniformly existentially defined in $a$ and $b$, since we have the following formula for $S_{a,b}$: